 Alfalfa also contains necessary trace minerals, amino acids vitamin K and chlorophyll.
 Just be sure you aren’t working with GMO alfalfa.
 A good way to do that is to choose organic alfalfa.

-Nettle leaves have wonderful properties for inflammatory skin disease, especially when they present in children.
-Nettles can help clear up skin dealing with eczema while cleaning ulcers and wounds.
+Nettle leaves have wonderful properties for soothing skin issues, especially in children.
+Nettles can help clear up many common skin problems.

 Make sure to use gloves when harvesting nettle (get more tips about harveting and using nettle here) or you could get stung.
 These nettle leaves can be used in a tea or tincture, at which time their stinging hairs will be neutralized and safe to touch.